Five steps to better calf health

 - Ask your nutritionist to set up a calf feeding plan to achieve target growth rates

-- Water should always be available alongside the normal milk feed
+- Water should be available at all times, as well as the normal milk feed

 - Make sure you feed enough for the growth rate you want